 - Using drop addresses to receive/forward credit cards to alternate locations

-5. With excellent credit history achieved, fraudsters maximize all of their credit lines and vanish.
+Step #5: When excellent credit history is achieved, fraudsters maximize all of their credit lines and vanish.
 Ironically, some even double the payout, claiming identity theft, which results in all of the charges being removed.
-Other times, fraudsters use fake checks to restore the balances in their accounts and max out on credit once more before finally disappearing for good.
+Other times, criminals use fake checks to restore the balances in their accounts and max out on credit once more before finally disappearing for good.
 However, only the fake identity is gone, and the fraudster synthesizes a new one to repeat the process all over again.
-The institutions are then left chasing ghosts, as the, now deeply in debt, identity never existed in the first place – contrary to the traditional identity theft.
+That’s how they leave institutions to chase ghosts.

+According to the Aite Group, synthetic identity theft has resulted in an estimated $2.43 billion in fraud losses in 2023.
 The Federal Reserve reports that synthetic identity fraud cost lenders $6 billion in 2016 alone.
-Fraudsters target children’s SSNs disproportionally, and it might result in them having to jump through hoops in order to prove in the future that fraudsters compromised their credit history.
+Fraudsters target children’s SSNs disproportionally, and it might result in them having to jump through hoops in order to prove in the future that fraudsters have compromised their credit history.

 Fraud detection and prevention service from market leaders.
 Schedule a free demo here.

-For this reason, various businesses have a responsibility to implement more sophisticated strategies for identity verification – both to minimize their losses to fraudulent activity and to build trust among their clients.
+Due to the dangers behind synthetic identity fraud, organizations should implement more sophisticated strategies for identity verification – both to minimize their losses to fraudulent activity and to build trust among their clients.

 iDenfy can become a great solution to this problem.
 It employs a 4-step verification process and combines Liveness Detection, ID Verification, and Facial Recognition.
 The automatic ID document detection verifies whether the documents are not forged or tampered with in any way and if it meets security requirements.

 Combined with real-time human supervision, our AI algorithms detect fraudulent identity documents and ensure a much safer process, stopping fraudulent activity in its tracks.
 We’re currently supporting 3000+ identity documents across 190+ countries.